andrewjgardner/ActivityTrackingREST/README.md

-# LEAPDevInterview - Take Home Coding Test

-LEAP Dev is building an activity tracking solution for law firms such that they can record the time spent performing different types of activities during the process of providing a legal service.

-Create an application in .NET (using C#) for bulding out some REST API endpoints, as detailed below.
+#Create an application in .NET (using C#) for bulding out some REST API
+endpoints, as detailed below.

 i) A client wants to be able to record the time they spend on different